 The chain-laser series in Advanced Edition start out with a long recharge time, but it decreases with each shot, to the point where they fire faster than most weapons in the game.
-The Vulcan takes this to the extreme; it's a four-power, single shot laser needs to be fired seven times to reach its minimum reload time of 1.1 seconds.
+The Vulcan takes this to the extreme; it's a four-power, single shot laser needs to be fired five times to reach its minimum reload time of 1.1 seconds.
 That's faster than shields can recharge.

 The Main Characters Do Everything: Oh, you've just jumped across half the universe, surviving by the skin of your teeth to bring us this vital information about the Rebel fleet?
 Good job.
 Here's some fuel and some repairs.
 Now go defeat their Flagship for us.
 Justified, as it was mentioned that they used their fleet to fight off and distract the Rebel fleet (the one that's been chasing you all game) while you deal with the Flagship.